ycl6/StackedVlnPlot/README.md

 > **Note:** Some of the codes below are taken and modified from the `Seurat` package.

-Below demonstrate how to recreate the reordering of the identity classes and features seens in Seurat's stacked violin plots.
+Below demonstrates how to recreate the reordering of the identity classes and features seen in Seurat's stacked violin plots.

 ```R
 # Calculate average expression per Idents, output as wide format